 What You Need to Know About Veterinary Technologist or Technician

-When polled, Veterinary Technologists and Technicians say the following skills are most frequently used in their jobs:
+These are the skills Veterinary Technologists and Technicians say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.